ginop/reconchess-strangefish/README.md

 ## Disclaimer

-An author of this code is an employee of the RBC-competition host institution, The Johns Hopkins University Applied Physics Laboratory (JHU/APL), but was not at the time of the competition.
+An author of this code is an employee of the RBC competition host institution, The Johns Hopkins University Applied Physics Laboratory (JHU/APL), but was not at the time of the competition.
 JHU/APL has promoted code availability for this and other RBC bots to assist new